openshift-qe/ocp-qe-perfscale-ci/scripts/README.md

 ## Network Observability Prometheus and Elasticsearch tool (NOPE)
 The Network Observability Prometheus and Elasticsearch tool, or NOPE, is a Python program that is used for collecting and sharing performance data for a given OpenShift cluster running the Network Observability Operator, using Prometheus range queries for collection and Elasticsearch servers for sharing.

-Queries are sourced from the `netobserv_queries_ebpf.yaml` file within the `scripts/` directory by default, but this can be overriden with the `--yaml-file` flag to run other queries from within other files such as `netobserv_queries_ipfix.yaml`.
+Queries are sourced from the `netobserv_queries_ebpf.yaml` file within the `scripts/` directory by default, but this can be overriden with the `--yaml-file` flag to run other queries from within other files.

 Gathered data can be tied to specific UUIDs and/or Jenkins jobs using specific flags - see the below section for more information.